Amelia Earhart (July 24, 1897–1937)

 1928 Transatlantic Flight

-In 1927, Charles Lindbergh became the first person to fly solo across the Atlantic.
+In 1927, Charles Lindbergh became the first person to fly solo from New York to Paris and it created a global media sensation.
 Shortly after, Amy Phipps Guest offered to sponsor a female who might be willing to undertake the flight.

 First Solo Transatlantic Flight 1932